Title: On the Verge (Prelude to an Admission of Love)

 “Huh.
 Don’t know what you’re missing.”

 Mulder’s chili is nearly gone already.
 He considers ordering another bowlful.
-Or a piece of Cherry Ripe, whatever that is.
-But first he wants to find out what if anything Brigham knows about Old Smokey’s operation at South 83 degrees latitude, East 63 degrees longitude.
+Or a piece of Cherry Ripe, whatever the hell that is.
+But first he wants to find out what if anything Brigham knows about Old Smokey’s venture at South 83 degrees latitude, East 63 degrees longitude.

 “Rumor has it you’ve flown over the station where you picked me up.”